-Why Florida Notaries Public need to be “Tying the Knot”
+Florida Notaries Public may “Tie the Knot”

 Did you know Florida is one of only three states that permits its notaries public to officially perform a wedding ceremony?
 There are 6,200 couples getting married every day in the United States.
 This means that couples across the country spend a combined $72 billion per year on wedding expenses, and for one-third of those couples, this will not be their first time saying “I do.”

-This section will detail how you, as a Florida notary public, can impact your community by lending your services to friends, family, and anyone you know who is anticipating their big day!
+It is simple to lend your services to friends, family, and anyone you know who is anticipating their big day!

 The couple must obtain a License to Marry prior to the wedding ceremony